keegandonley/hypothesis/src/content/docs/multi-domain.md

 # multi-domain support

-The app is available on multiple domains, to facilitate cross-domain testing and experimentation.
+The app is available on multiple domains for cross-domain testing and experimentation.

 ## Supported domains